clhenrick/clhenrick.io/_data/README.md

 {% endif %}
 ```

-Various media and their corresponding URLs are available via `socialLinks`, an ES6 Map which can be iterated via Nunjucks `for` (see `footer.njk`) or used to retrieve a single URL, e.g.
+Various social media and their corresponding URLs are available via `socialLinks`, an ES6 Map which can be iterated via Nunjucks `for` (see `footer.njk`) or used to retrieve a single URL, e.g.

 ```js
 metadata.socialLinks.get("Mastodon");